 Niehku means dream in local Sami language; an apt name for this exclusive ski-lodge in its amazing location in the wild nature of Lapland.

-Niehku was opened in March this year, offering 14 well-appointed rooms, a restaurant, bar, lounge, and spa with sauna and massage facilities.
+Niehku was opened in March 2021, offering 14 well-appointed rooms, a restaurant, bar, lounge, and spa with sauna and massage facilities.
 The lodge is built on the site where the Iron Ore Line passes through (train transporting iron ore since 100 years) on the location of the old roundhouse which is listed as a site of historical heritage, incorporating some of its walls into the new building structure.

 The lodge’s design is part based on the old roundhouse as well as the local culture and traditions, using natural materials and colours.
 The wine cellar was once an over 100-year-old grease pit.

 Conceived by a mix of self-confessed dreamers, adventurers and entrepreneurs, Niehku Mountain Villa is run by two best friends and locals Johan Lindblom, internationally qualified mountain guide and specialist in heli-skiing, and Patrick Strömsten, former elite caliber skier and sommelier.